How Down Payment Assistance Programs Work

 - Where You Can Apply for Down Payment Assistance Programs

-- Click STATE PROGRAMS and select your state to find HUD-approved housing agencies or commissions that offer down payment assistance programs in your area
+- Find HUD-approved housing agencies or commissions that offer down payment assistance programs in your area STATE PROGRAMS

 - Down Payment Assistance Program Eligibility

 - Use our MORTGAGE QUALIFICATION CALCULATOR to understand what size mortgage you can afford

 Down payment assistance programs help low-to-moderate income borrowers make a down payment when they buy a home.
 Saving money for a down payment can be one of the biggest obstacles to buying a home so these programs can be very helpful to home buyers.
 Additionally, the larger the down payment you make, the smaller the mortgage you need to buy a home.
 By potentially reducing your mortgage amount and monthly payment, down payment assistance programs can make home ownership more attainable.
 Making a larger down payment may also enable you to afford more home.